postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 PKG installer packages have the following capabilities:

 * You can select between system-wide, per-user installation, or custom installation disks.
-* They do not require reboots after installation.
+* They don't require reboots after installation.
-* They are fully configurable for silent installation.
+* They're fully configurable for silent installation.
 * Apple Silicon is supported.

 ### Installing a PKG installer package